Sz1ky/ecommerce/README.md

 - Generate the HTML using data from the backend
 - Separated into smaller components
 - Async Await: write asynchronous code like normal code

+# third lesson
+- Data Mutation: update data in the backend
+- Types of requests: GET, POST, PUT, DELETE
+- POST request: add products to the cart, create an order
+- PUT request: update the cart
+- DELETE request: delete a product from the cart
+- Dependency Array to update the payment summary
+- useNavigate: navigate to another page using our code